 Forms Databases.
-Build a page on your site with links to helpful forms.
+Build a page on your site with links to helpful forms your clients may need to complete.
 Often, that's how potential clients find you.
 Give a tutorial on how to fill out the form in a 2-minute video or script, and put it in a blog post.